Getting Started

 systemctl --user enable --now hyprmoncfgd

-Now when you plug in a monitor, unplug one, or dock your laptop, the daemon finds the profile that best matches your current hardware and applies it.
+Now when you plug in a monitor, unplug one, dock your laptop, or close the lid, the daemon finds the profile that best matches your current hardware and applies it.
 No interaction needed.

 Add profiles to your dotfiles